PACS GROUP SHAREHOLDER ALERT: CLAIMSFILER REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of Lead Plaintiff Deadline In Class Action Lawsuit Again...

 Date

-NEW ORLEANS, Nov.
-15, 2024 /PRNewswire/ -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until January 13, 2025 to file lead plaintiff applications in a securities class action lawsuit against PACS Group, Inc. (NYSE: PACS ), if they purchased or otherwise acquired the Company's (a) common stock pursuant and/or traceable to the registration statement and prospectus (collectively, the "Registration Statement") issued in connection with the Company's April 2024 initial public offering ("IPO" or the "Offering"); and/or (b) securities between April 11, 2024 and November 5, 2024 inclusive (the "Class Period").
+(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Nov.
+20, 2024 (GLOBE NEWSWIRE) -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until January 13, 2025 to file lead plaintiff applications in a securities class action lawsuit against PACS Group, Inc. (NYSE: PACS), if they purchased or otherwise acquired the Company's (a) common stock pursuant and/or traceable to the registration statement and prospectus (collectively, the“Registration Statement”) issued in connection with the Company's April 2024 initial public offering (“IPO” or the“Offering”); and/or (b) securities between April 11, 2024 and November 5, 2024 inclusive (the“Class Period”).
 This action is pending in the United States District Court for the Southern District of New York.

 Get Help